 Diphenhydramine is an antihistamine medication that treats the symptoms of allergies and allergic reactions.
 It also prevents and treats motion sickness or symptoms of Parkinson’s disease.

 DIPHENHYDRAMINE (dye fen HYE dra meen) treats the symptoms of allergies and allergic reactions.
 It may also be used to prevent and treat motion sickness or symptoms of Parkinson disease.
 It works by blocking histamine, a substance released by the body during an allergic reaction.
 It belongs to a group of medications called antihistamines.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): Alka-Seltzer Plus Allergy, Aller-G-Time, Banophen, Benadryl Allergy, Benadryl Allergy Dye Free, Benadryl Allergy Kapgel, Benadryl Allergy Ultratab, Diphedryl, Diphenhist, Genahist, Geri-Dryl, PHARBEDRYL, Q-Dryl, Sleepinal, Valu-Dryl, Vicks ZzzQuil Nightime Sleep-Aid

 They need to know if you have any of these conditions:

-Take this medicine by mouth with a full glass of water.
+Take this medication by mouth with a full glass of water.
 Follow the directions on the prescription label.
 Take your doses at regular intervals.
-Do not take your medicine more often than directed.
-To prevent motion sickness start taking this medicine 30 to 60 minutes before you leave.
+Do not take your medication more often than directed.
+To prevent motion sickness start taking this medication 30 to 60 minutes before you leave.